 I feel somewhat as 18 year old me did when I left home for London for my first stint at university – fortunate that an ill-considered choice of city turned out to be the source of so much pleasure and gifted me so many opportunities in the years I was there, I felt nothing but thankful for being a naive 18 year old.
 Of course, being 32 now, naive is something I hope to have left behind but hopeful, excited, yearning for the next Big Adventure to begin is exactly how I feel today.

 So hurry up Hungry Hubby – pack the last of our things and get here quick!
 We have a whole new world to discover together and a fresh new “us” to write.

 Once we have our internet supply installed in our new home (once we find it), normal blogging service will be resumed.
 And there will cake.
-Oh my word will the cake come.
-Jo Blogs Jo Bakes is coming at ya!
+Oh, my word will the cake come.
+Just Jo is coming at ya!

 - To make my holiday-reminiscent beef souvlaki simply marinade a thick piece of steak of the best quality you can afford in extra virgin olive oil, crushed garlic, salt and oregano.
 Cube with a super sharp knife and skewer, cooking on a screaming hot grill a few minutes per side until done to your liking.